dymmond/edgy/docs/fields.md

 ```

 !!!
 Warning
-    When using FileField or ImageField make sure you save per revision with to_file().
+    When using FileField or ImageField make sure you save per revision the field with to_file().
+    This requirement will later be removed but is currently required.

 ### Countdown Field